The bead model and limit behaviors of dimer models: The bead model as a universal limit for dimer models

-\begin{rem} The ratio $ { \partial_2 Q_{\e{e}}}/ {\partial_2 P} $ controls the density of the limiting bead model.
-If one plugs the value $\phi=1$ into \eqref{eq:estimQ} and \eqref{eq:estimd2P}, one can see that it is, up to terms of higher order in $\sm$, equal to
+\begin{rem} The ratio $ { \partial_2 Q_{\e{e}}}/ {\partial_2 P} $ controls the density of the copies of $\e{e}$ in the limiting bead model.
+If one plugs the value $\phi=1$ into \eqref{eq:estimQ} and \eqref{eq:estimd2P}, one can see that it is up to terms of higher order in $\sm$, equal to

-where $(z_0,w_0)$ are zeros of the characteristic polynomial $ P(e^{c+\beta\gamma\sm}\cdot,\sm \cdot)$ on the unit torus.
+where $(z_0,w_0)$ are zeros of the characteristic polynomial $ P(e^{c+\beta\gamma\sm}\cdot,\sm\cdot)$ on the unit torus.
 When multiplied by $\K_{\e{e}}$, the numerator is the length of the dual edge $\e{e}^*$ in the natural application from the dual graph $G^*$ to $\RR^2$ described below while the denominator is that of the vertical side of the fundamental domain.